shalanah/rosie-rive/README.md

 # Rosie

 A animation study of Rosie the Robot using Rive, no affiliation with the The Jetsons.
-This is a for-fun fan project not for profit.

 ## Screenshots